top of page

 Lastly, a DBA will include a site visit.
 This is to establish whether there are any visible remains and to see the site in its landscape setting, aiding in any items that may be missed in the above searches.

-At CBAS, we have access to all the records required to undertake this research, either within our own library of national, regional and local sources, or through the County Records Offices and Libraries that we work with.
-Our specialists can produce high quality and thorough DBAs to meet the requirements of the planning authorities.
+CBAS has access to all the records required to undertake this research, either within our own library of national, regional and local sources, or through County Records Offices and Libraries.
+Our specialists produce high quality and thorough DBAs that meet the requirements of the planning authorities.

 Evaluation

-Often the most effective way of establishing whether there is archaeology present on a development site is to excavate some evaluation trenches, sometimes in association with other exploratory techniques such as geophysics and fieldwalking.
+Often, the most effective way of establishing whether there is archaeology present on a development site is to excavate some evaluation trenches, sometimes alongside other exploratory techniques such as geophysics and fieldwalking.

-The timescale of an evaluation goes as follows.
-First, a Written Scheme of Investigation (WSI) is required by the County Archaeologist as a brief for the work that will be done of site by our archaeologists.
-Once this is approved, the fieldwork can commence.
-Any artefacts recovered will then need to be processed and assessed, and finally a report will be written on the results which will then be sent to the planning authority.
+The timescale of an evaluation is as follows.
+First, a Written Scheme of Investigation (WSI), required by the County Archaeologist, will be done on site by our archaeologists.
+Once this is approved, fieldwork can commence.
+Any artefacts recovered will then need to be processed and assessed before a results report is written and sent to the planning authority.

-Evaluation trenches are normally excavated using a mechanical excavator with a flat-bladed bucket under archaeological supervision, which carefully removes spits of soil until archaeological remains or the natural geology is reached.
+Evaluation trenches are normally excavated under archaeological supervision using a mechanical excavator with a flat-bladed bucket.
+Soil is removed until archaeological remains or the natural geology is reached.
 Any archaeological remains uncovered are sampled and recorded so that their character, dating and function can be determined.
-This will allow the County Archaeologist, advising the planners, to determine what further mitigation work, if any, will be required prior to development commencing.
+This will allow the County Archaeologist, who advises the planners, to determine if and what further mitigation work will be required prior to development commencing.

-If further works are required then the importance of the remains found on site will decide how the planning will proceed from that point on.
+If further works are required, the importance of the remains found on site will decide how the planning will then proceed.
 If the finds are of high importance, a full excavation may be required, or a redesign of the development may be necessary so that the application is not refused.
-If the remains are of low importance, a watching brief may instead be required during the development and it can continue as planned (see below for details on both of these options).
+If the remains are of low importance, a watching brief may instead be required during the development, which can continue as planned (see below for details about both options).

 Watching Brief

-A watching brief is used to monitor development work whilst it is already underway.
+A watching brief is used to monitor development work that is already underway.

-A qualified archaeologist needs to be present on site during the groundworks, and will monitor the excavations to ensure that any archaeological remains and artefacts are recorded.
-Due to the methodology employed, this may cause some minor delays to the excavation, but we will work with the groundworkers to ensure that any delay is kept to a minimum.
+A qualified archaeologist needs to be present on site during the groundworks.
+They will monitor the excavations to ensure any archaeological remains and artefacts are recorded.
+Due to the methodology employed, this may cause minor delays to the excavation, but we work with the groundworkers to ensure that delay is kept to a minimum.

-The timescale of a watching brief goes as follows.
-First, a Written Scheme of Investigation (WSI) is required by the County Archaeologist as a brief for the work that will be done of site by our archaeologists.
+A Written Scheme of Investigation (WSI), required by the County Archaeologist, will be completed on-site by our archaeologists.
 Once this is approved, the fieldwork can commence.
-Any artefacts recovered will then need to be processed and assessed, and finally a report will be written on the results which will then be sent to the planning authority.
+Any artefacts recovered will need to be processed and assessed.
+Finally, a results report will be written and then sent to the planning authority.

-CBAS has many years experience in providing watching briefs during development.
-We can provide an experienced and qualified archaeologist on site during the watching brief, with appropriate back up resources in the event of archaeological remains being discovered.
+CBAS has many years’ experience in providing watching briefs during development.
 We pride ourselves in working with on-site contractors to minimise delays and keep development moving as planned wherever possible.

 Excavation

-Occasionally important archaeological remains may be revealed by preliminary work, and although this may not stop your development, the remains may need to be fully excavated and recorded before the development can commence.
+Occasionally, important archaeological remains may be revealed by preliminary work.
+Although this may not stop your development, the remains may need to be fully excavated and recorded before the development can commence.

-CBAS has many years of experience in developing and agreeing appropriate plans for excavations with the County Archaeologist.
-We pride ourselves in undertaking excavations that are cost-effective for our clients and time efficient so that their developments can continue as planned.
+CBAS has many years’ experience in developing and agreeing appropriate plans for excavations with the County Archaeologist.
+We pride ourselves in undertaking excavations that are cost-effective and time efficient so that the client’s developments can continue as planned.